 Where a Dodd-Frank anti-retaliation action is brought alone, and not in conjunction with an intertwined SOX claim that could have been brought, the Dodd-Frank claim is likely arbitrable.3 In Khazin v.
-TD Ameritrade Holding Corp., No. 14-1689, --- F.3d ----, 2014 WL 6871393 (3d Cir.
-Dec.
-8, 2014), the Court of Appeals for the Third Circuit held that a retaliation claim brought under the Dodd-Frank Act was not exempt from a pre-dispute arbitration ban.
+TD Ameritrade Holding Corp., 773 F.3d 488, (3d Cir.
+2014), the Court of Appeals for the Third Circuit held that a retaliation claim brought under the Dodd-Frank Act was not exempt from a pre-dispute arbitration ban.
 As the court noted, "The Anti-Arbitration Provision is expressly limited to a single category of disputes: those 'arising under this section,' meaning Section 1514A of the United States Code.
-That section contains the Sabanes-Oxley cause of action for retaliation against whistleblowers."
-Id. at 3.
-The Khazin court rejected the plaintiff's argument that it would be "counterintuitive" for Congress to treat Sarbanes-Oxley claims differently than Dodd-Frank claims, and that requiring the arbitration of his claim would undermine Dodd-Frank's broader purpose of enhancing protections for whistleblowers."
+That section contains the Sarbanes-Oxley cause of action for retaliation against whistleblowers."
+Id. at 492.
+The Khazin court rejected the plaintiff's argument that it would be "counterintuitive for Congress to treat Sarbanes-Oxley claims differently than Dodd-Frank claims, and that requiring the arbitration of his claim would undermine Dodd-Frank's broader purpose of enhancing protections for whistleblowers."
 Id.
 The Third Circuit observed that the only two other courts to have addressed the issue directly also held that whistleblowers may be compelled to arbitrate Dodd-Frank retaliation claims.
 See Murray v.
 UBS Sec., LLC, No. 12 Civ.
 5914(KPF), 2014 WL 285093, at 10-11 (S.D.N.Y.
 Jan.
 27, 2014); Ruhe v.
 Masimo Corp., SACV 11-00734-CJC(JCGx), 2011 WL 4442790, at 4 (C.D.
 Cal.
 Sept.
 16, 2011).
+More recently, the Southern District of New York, relying on Khazin, came to the same conclusion.
+See Citigroup Global Markets Inc. v.
+Preis, No. 14 Civ.
+08487, 2015 WL 1782135 at 4 (S.D.N.Y.
+Apr.
+14, 2015).

 The conclusion that Dodd-Frank claims are arbitrable is significant because, as detailed in Section II.C below, there is a split among federal courts regarding the extent to which SOX and Dodd-Frank claims overlap for employees who only report securities violations within their companies.
 If an employee may bring a particular retaliation claim under both SOX and Dodd-Frank, the latter might be preferable because Dodd-Frank has a longer statute of limitations - three years instead of 180 days - affords an employee double back-pay, and allows an employee to circumvent the Department of Labor's administrative process and file his or her claim directly in federal court.
 If an employee must file both a Dodd-Frank claim and an "entangled" SOX claim in order to avoid compulsory arbitration, then the decision to bypass the DOL becomes a more difficult one.
-This is especially so because of a recent holding that the Dodd-Frank anti-retaliation, unlike SOX (as amended by Dodd-Frank), does not guarantee a jury trial.
+This is especially so because of a recent holding that the Dodd-Frank antiretaliation, unlike SOX (as amended by Dodd-Frank), does not guarantee a jury trial.
 See Pruett v.
-BlueLinx Holdnigs, Inc., No. 1:13-cv-02607-JOF (N.D.
+BlueLinx Holdings, Inc., No. 1:13-cv-02607-JOF, 2013 WL 6335877 (N.D.
 Ga.
 Nov.
 13, 2013).